mohamadhammoud/forta-challenges/challenge-two/README.md

 The bot's functionality can be verified with the following test transactions:

 - [0x4452848af5e7858b278d464cf3d7d4f85da54b97ddf30bcefbdeda9a9bc22510](https://polygonscan.com/tx/0x4452848af5e7858b278d464cf3d7d4f85da54b97ddf30bcefbdeda9a9bc22510) - Swap event in a Uniswap V3 pool

-## Development

-This bot is developed to ensure accurate monitoring of Uniswap V3 swap events, utilizing ethers.js for contract interaction and Forta's detection framework to trigger alerts based on transaction data.